devinekask/workflows/src/content/docs/deployment/combell/01-domain.md

 Navigate to [Combell Business](https://www.combell.com/en/hosting/connect/business).

-Choose an url followed by .be - the licence is only valid for .be domains.
+Choose an url followed by .be.

+The licence is valid for .be AND .com domains.
 The name is without spaces and all characters are in lowercase. **You cannot change this name, so think about the url you pick for yourself.**

 ![Combell Domain](../../../../assets/img/combell/domain.png)